iainkirkpatrick/dogfood/README.md

 ## API

-install globally to use: `npm install -g doghouse`
+install globally to use: `npm install -g dogfood`

-- generate a new dogstack app: `doghouse -a -n NAME -d DIRECTORY`
+- generate a new dogstack app: `dogfood -a -n NAME -d DIRECTORY`
-- generate a new dogstack concept: `doghouse -n NAME -d DIRECTORY`
+- generate a new dogstack concept: `dogfood -n NAME -d DIRECTORY`

 ## IDEAS